-The Contracted Sports Wagering segment consists of our on-site and online sports wagering skins in Colorado, Indiana and, upon launch, Illinois.
+The Contracted Sports Wagering segment consists of our on-site and online sports wagering skins in Colorado, Indiana and, upon commencement, Illinois.

-For the three months ended March 31, 2023, revenues and Adjusted Segment EBITDA were both \$1.2 million, reflecting all three of our permitted skins now contractually live in Colorado and two of our three skins live in Indiana.
-Revenues and Adjusted EBITDA were \$2.8 million in the prior-year period, reflecting an acceleration of deferred revenue for two agreements that ceased operations in May 2022, when one of the Company's contracted parties ended its online and retail operations.
+For the three months ended June 30, 2023, revenues and Adjusted Segment EBITDA were both \$1.4 million, a decrease from \$2.2 million in the prior-year period.
+For the six months ended June 30, 2023, revenues were \$2.6 million and Adjusted Segment EBITDA was \$2.5 million, a decrease from the respective \$5.0 million each in the prior-year period.
+These results reflect all three of our permitted skins now contractually live in Colorado and two of our three skins live in Indiana, while the prior-year periods include accelerated revenue recognition for two agreements that ceased operations in May 2022 as one of the Company's contracted parties ended its online and retail operations.
 In December 2022, we entered into a sports wagering agreement to replace such operator in Colorado, which went contractually live in March 2023.
 We are currently evaluating whether to utilize the remaining skin in Indiana ourselves or to utilize a replacement operator for such skin.
 However, there is no certainty that we will be able to enter into an agreement with a replacement operator or successfully operate the skin ourselves.

 The results of this segment do not yet include income contribution from our agreement for a third party to operate on-site and online sports betting in Illinois.
 Under such agreement, we will receive a percentage of revenues, as defined in the contract, subject to an annualized minimum of \$5 million, with minimal expected expenses.
-We anticipate the Illinois sports betting operations will begin by August 2023.
+Under the agreement, the Company will begin to receive revenue payments for its Illinois sports skin in August 2023, irrespective of whether its sports wagering operations have begun.
 For details on our Illinois sports wagering agreement with Circa Sports, see Note 6.